anngroong/podcasts/content/episode/315-archil-sikharulidze-georgian-nationalism-identity-armenia-georgia-relations-post-2018-strategic-partnership-eu-accession.md

 # Wrap-up

-All right, that’s our [show](https://podcasts.groong.org/), we hope you found it useful.
+That’s our [show](https://podcasts.groong.org/), we hope you found it useful.
 Please find us on [Social Media](https://lintr.ee/groong) and follow us everywhere you get your Armenian news, the links are in the show notes.
 Thanks to **Laura Osborn** for the music on our podcasts.
 We’ll talk to you soon!